KEITH "BLUEY TRUSCOTT KILLED

 in Townsville in 1942

-I'd like to thank Clive Wawn (son of Bardie Wawn) for his assistance with this home page.
+I'd like to thank Daniel Leahy and Clive Wawn (son of Bardie Wawn) for their assistance with this home page.

 "Truscott - The Diary of Australia's Secret Wartime